sadhana2424/-Motion-Detection-System-using-PIR-Sensor-and-ESP8266/README.md

 When no motion is detected, the LED turns OFF and the web page displays "No Motion Detected."

 ## 🌐 Web Interface Features
-Real-Time Motion Status
+Real-Time Motion Status,
-LED Status Indicator
+LED Status Indicator,
-Responsive HTML & CSS Dashboard
+Responsive HTML & CSS Dashboard,
-Automatic Page Refresh
+Automatic Page Refresh,

 ## ▶ How to Run
 Connect all components according to the circuit diagram.